The Hudson Brothers: 1972–1979: Teen idols

 Their first release as The Hudson Brothers came in September 1974 with their single "So You Are a Star" on Casablanca Records (NES 0108), which peaked on the Billboard charts at #21 in November 1974.
 The group's second studio album, Totally Out of Control (1974), was released through The Rocket Record Company, and charted at #179 on the Billboard 200 in December 1974.
-Their third studio album, Hollywood Situation simultaneously peaked at #174.
+Their third studio album, Hollywood Situation, simultaneously peaked at #174.

 They subsequently released the single "Coochie Coochie Coo" (NES 816) in 1975, which peaked on the Bubbling Under Chart at #108.
-The song was taken from the "Hollywood Situation" LP, but the single version featured added percussion and was backed with the non-LP track, "Me and My Guitar."
-They then re-signed wit Rocket and scored another hit with "Rendezvous" (#26 U.S. Billboard Hot 100) from their fourth studio album, Ba-Fa.
+The song was taken from the Hollywood Situation LP, but the single version featured added percussion and was backed with the non-LP track, "Me and My Guitar".
+They then re-signed with Rocket and scored another hit with "Rendezvous" (#26 U.S. Billboard Hot 100) from their fourth studio album, Ba-Fa.
 John Rockwell of The New York Times, reviewing one of the group's summer shows in 1975, wrote:

 Ba-Fa charted on the Billboard 200 at #176 in January 1976.
 The follow-up single, "Lonely School Year," charted in Billboard at #60, but their next Rocket single, "Spinning the Wheel (With The Girl You Love)," failed to chart.
 They then signed with Arista Records in 1976.
 Their first Arista single, "Help Wanted," peaked at #70 on the Billboard charts.
 It appears that a follow-up single, "She's a Rebel" (a remake of the Crystals' "He's a Rebel" with the genders switched), was planned for release, as they promoted it on several TV appearances, but the 45 was never released.
 A second Arista single, "I Don't Wanna Be Lonely," failed to chart and was backed with the non-LP track, "Pauline," which the Hudsons wrote and produced.
 Their final Arista 45, "The Runaway," also failed to chart.
 The three then starred alongside Bob Monkhouse in Bonkers!, a half-hour syndicated comedy show in 1978, produced in Britain by ATV (Jack Burns was its American producer) and distributed by ITC.
 The same year, they each appeared together in the comedy film Zero to Sixty (1978).